pingcap/docs/tidb-resource-control.md

 </CustomContent>

 By default, the task types that are marked as background tasks are empty, and the management of background tasks is disabled.
-This default behavior is the same as that of TiDB v7.4.0 earlier versions.
+This default behavior is the same as that of versions prior to TiDB v7.4.0.
 To manage background tasks, you need to manually modify the background task types of the `default` resource group.

 #### Examples